nervous-traveler/nervous-traveler.github.io/index.md

 - Eco-Friendly laundry sheets (18)
 - Small foot roller + lacrosse ball + Peanut Roller
 - Folder filled with travel Documents
-   Discreet fanny pack with backup credit cards, cash, debit cards and passport
+- Discreet fanny pack with backup credit cards, cash, debit cards and passport
 - 40 oz Hydroflask
 - 30oz Brita Filter Bottle (which I carried around in a crossbody, water bottle pouch)
 - Packable backpack (once we started buying souvenirs, we took it out and started filling it )
 - Neck Pillow for flight
+- Sweat-wicking Hankies / Hand Towels
 - Compression Cubes (for packing all the clothes in)

 There are plenty of things on this list that I would remove if I did it all over again.
 The “unnecessary list” includes the peanut roller, lacrosse ball, maxi skirt, wireless bra, beard trimmer, and sweatshirt.